 In between coaster rides, we took some time to feed the goats.
 After all, they are the main attraction at Goats on the Roof.
 A family that was leaving was nice enough to give us their feed cup.
 This meant that we only had to pay for refills of feed.
 Each refill is $1, so the kids fed the goats several times.

-After leaving Goats on the Roof, we decided to go on a hike to Grotto Falls.
-Grotto Falls is the only waterfall in the Smoky Mountains that you can walk behind.
+After leaving Goats on the Roof, we decided to hike to Grotto Falls.
+It is the only waterfall in the Smoky Mountains that you can walk behind.
 As such, it is one of THE most popular hiking spots in the area.
 The trail was super crowded.
 Not only was the parking area completely full, but cars were parked on both sides of the narrow one-lane road for half a mile past the trail head.

 The Old Mill